 And many more.
 These are only some examples.

-Alright, we are done with Python comment and statement.
+Alright!
+That’s all for this tutorial on Python comments and statements.
 Try to run every piece of code snippet given here in your own machine.
-As there’s an old saying – “if you want to learn how to swim, then jump into the water”.
+As there’s an old saying – “if you want to learn how to swim, jump into the water”. #happy_coding 🙂